 It’s less fun having to accept that you’ll probably never make it into the official charts or that every financial obligation is your responsibility.
 As difficult as it all is, I believe it’s all part of the struggle that separates a good artist from a great one.
 When it’s all said and done, you own your music and you are responsible for your musical destiny.

 I believe the industry is heading towards a place where an independent artist can achieve the same levels of success as their signed counterparts (take Macklemore and Ryan Lewis for example).
-If you can build a team of people who’re willing to work with you (not make you work for them) and secure finance to fund your projects through investments and/or business loans you’ll know how to make more out of more because the struggle trained you to do more with less.
+If you can build a team of people who’re willing to work with you (not make you work for them) and secure finance to fund your projects through investments, the best cash advance apps and/or business loans you’ll know how to make more out of more because the struggle trained you to do more with less.
 So what do you need a label for?

 And that, dear reader is the DiY Gang ethos: Do It YourWay and – if others won’t help you – then Do It Yourself.